jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-What does the covering form of AoC state?
+What does the covering form of AC state?
 Back: For any set $A$, there exists a function $F \colon \mathscr{P}(A) - \{\varnothing\}$ such that $F(B) \in B$ for every $B \in \mathop{\text{dom}} F$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1743376072892-->